AlexFlipnote/discord_bot.py/README.md

 Flake8 is a tool that helps you keep your code clean.
 Most coding softwares will have a plugin that supports this Python module so it can be integrated with your IDE.
 To install it, simply do `pip install flake8`.
 If you're using python 3.7, install by doing `pip install -e git+https://gitlab.com/pycqa/flake8#egg=flake8`

 ### PM2
 PM2 is an alternative script provided by NodeJS, which will reboot your bot whenever it crashes and keep it up with a nice status.
 You can install it by doing `npm install -g pm2` and you should be done.
+Keep in mind that this PM2 file is made to work on my own Linux instance, you might need to change the `interpreter` value.
 ```
 # Start the bot
 pm2 start pm2.json